🌼 Easy Easter Crafts for Kids That Are Fun and Mess-Friendly

 4. Hang in windows or tape to glass for a stained-glass effect.

+The finished pieces glow beautifully when light passes through.
 I love how this craft feels special even though it uses very simple supplies.

 🌼 Common Easter Craft Mistakes (And How to Avoid Them)